 Slipping and falling is more than just an embarrassing accident.
 It can be incredibly dangerous.
 Many people are severely injured in slip and fall accidents, and property owners might be liable.

-Slip and fall accidents often lead to severe injuries, and victims need help paying for medical bills and other expenses.
-They can sue property owners for their damages in premises liability lawsuits.
+If you suffer a severe injury, you may need help paying for medical bills and other expenses.
+You could, in theory, sue property owners for their damages in premises liability lawsuits.
 Property owners are responsible for making sure their property is safe for guests.
-The owners might be liable when guests slip and fall because of unsafe property conditions.
-Many slip and fall accidents happen outside on icy or wet walkways, or inside on wet floors or uneven stairs.
+The owners might be liable when guests trip because of unsafe property conditions.
+Many slips happen outside on icy or wet walkways, or inside on wet floors or uneven stairs.
 You can recover damages for medical expenses in addition to things like lost income from missing work because of your injuries.
-An attorney can help you calculate your damages, collect evidence, and prepare your case for court.
+A competent law firm will help you assess how much damage there is, find and accumulate evidence, and prepare for a presentation in court.

-Slip and fall accidents fall under the category of premises liability cases.
+Such accidents fall under the category of premises liability.
 A premises liability lawsuit is based on the concept that property owners are legally responsible for making their properties safe for guests, both invited and uninvited.
-If you are hurt on another person’s property, be it a private residence, public space, or business, our Alpharetta slip and fall accident lawyers can help you file a lawsuit for damages.
+If you are hurt on another person’s property, be it a private residence, public space, or business, our Alpharetta slip and fall lawyers can help you file a lawsuit for damages.

 According to premises liability laws, property owners owe their guests a legal duty of care to make the property safe.
 This involves removing or repairing any known hazards or unsafe conditions.
 For example, if your neighbor is planning on having you over for dinner and they know their front stairs are rickety and uneven, they have a duty to repair the stairs before you come over.